rohancragg/blog-notes/docs/misc/scoop.md

 ### Other miscellany

+#### Multi-Connection Downloads

+Downloads can be speeded up by using [Aria2](https://aria2.github.io/).
+See also <https://github.com/lukesampson/scoop#multi-connection-downloads-with-aria2>

+#### MSI extraction

+If installed, `scoop` can be prevented from using it if necessary by running `scoop config aria2-enabled $false`

-I had a problem installing [Brackets](https://brackets.io) and it was resolved by installing [LessMSI](http://lessmsi.activescott.com/) - but at the moment I'm not sure why...
+I had [a problem](https://github.com/lukesampson/scoop-extras/issues/3329) installing [Brackets](http://brackets.io) and it was resolved by installing [LessMSI](http://lessmsi.activescott.com/) - but at the moment I'm not sure why...

 !!!info What is LessMSI?
     A tool to view and extract the contents of a Windows Installer (.msi) file.